 - Providers must have access to the internet to utilize PEMS, and use up-to-date internet browsers for optimum performance of the PEMS portal.
 Use Google Chrome or Microsoft Edge to reduce compatibility issues.

-- Log on to the TMHP.com Provider Enrollment webpage to begin the online enrollment activities after December 13, 2021.
+- Go to the TMHP Provider Enrollment webpage to begin your online enrollment.

-Texas Medicaid and Other Programs and Services Enrollment Type
+Texas Medicaid and Other Programs and Services Enrollment Types

 - Acute Care Services